 Five Chemicals Controlling Termites

 After a termite inspection, there are two general categories of termite treatment: liquids and baits, being the soil-applied liquid termicides the most effective and used in Arizona.
 It has as a purpose provide a long-lasting chemical barrier that excludes termites in the ground from entering buildings.
 In most cases, termites in the structure die off as well, since they cannot return to the soil.
-The chemicals in this termicide usually contain could be arsenic trioxide, bifenthin, permethrin, fipronil, and imidacloprid.
-In this article, we will explain to you about each one and its characteristics:
+The chemicals in this termicide usually contain arsenic trioxide, bifenthin, permethrin, fipronil, and imidacloprid.
+In this article, we will explain to you about each one and its characteristics.

 Arsenic trioxide: Also known as Arsenious Oxide and White Arsenic, is just one of many arsenial compounds used in pest control and other industries.
 Instead of termite control, this is used in timber preservation, as herbicides, and as a chemotherapy drug too!